John-Duria/Azure---Network---Protocols/README.md

 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/02c84757-2d6e-403d-8433-1e9c01fd60aa)

-how to capture and analyze DHCP traffic using Wireshark
+How to capture and analyze DHCP traffic using Wireshark

 Step 13: Filter for DHCP Traffic Only in Wireshark

-    Launch Wireshark:
-        Open Wireshark from the Start menu on your Windows 10 VM.

-    Start Capturing Packets:
-        Select the network interface connected to the Azure virtual network.
-        Click on "Start" to begin capturing packets.

-    Apply DHCP Filter:
         In the Wireshark capture window, enter dhcp in the display filter box and press Enter.
         This will filter and display only DHCP traffic.

-Step 14: Attempt to Renew IP Address of Windows 10 VM

-    Open Command Prompt or PowerShell on Windows 10 VM:
         Launch Command Prompt or PowerShell with administrative privileges.

-    Attempt to Renew IP Address:
         In the Command Prompt or PowerShell, execute the following command to renew the IP address from DHCP:

-        bash

         ipconfig /renew

         This command requests a new IP address lease from the DHCP server.

-    Observe DHCP Traffic in Wireshark:
         Switch back to the Wireshark capture window.
         You should see DHCP traffic related to the IP address renewal process captured in Wireshark.
         Look for DHCP Discover, Offer, Request, and Acknowledge messages exchanged between the Windows 10 VM and the DHCP server.